localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 Users can use the `--local` flag if they wish to avoid the last step and keep the newly created pod on the host machine.
 Users can also select a subset of AWS services they wish to incorporate in a new Cloud Pod version with the `--services` option.
 Pushing an already existing pod results in creating a new version of it and, eventually, uploading it to the platform.

-Users that want to make a Cloud Pod accessible outside their organization can mark it as *public* with the command `localstack pod push --name <pod_name> --visibility public`.
+Users who want to make a Cloud Pod accessible outside their organization can mark it as *public* with the command `localstack pod push --name <pod_name> --visibility public`.
 Please note that this command does not create a new version and requires a version to be already registered with the platform.

 **Synopsis**